gchq/stroom-docs/user-guide/pipelines/reference-data.md

 * **Effective time** - The data/time that the entry was effective from, i.e the time the raw reference data was received.
 * **Map name** - A unique name for the key/value map that the entry will be stored in.
-  The name only needs to be unique within all map names that me be loaded within an XSLT Filter.
+  The name only needs to be unique within all map names that may be loaded within an XSLT Filter.
   In practice it makes sense to keep map names globally unique.
 * **Key** - The text that will be used to lookup the value in the reference data map.
   Mutually exclusive with **Range**.